runarorama/spiceworks-vim/README.markdown

-Spiceworks TextMate bundle
+Spiceworks-Vim
 --------------------

-Develop Spiceworks Plugins with TextMate.
+Develop Spiceworks Plugins with Vim.

 To learn more about Spiceworks and Spiceworks Plugins: